qMrCoderq/trda.github.io/README.md

 #### Discord Server
 ##### - https://discord.gg/r6xHQYuZ8q

-## What this website is for
+## What is this project?
-This website is owned by TRDA (the roblox development academy).
+This website is owned by TRDA.